 Cooking garlic green beans is super easy.

-- Cook the green beans in the large pan and stir to coat well with oil
+- Cook the green beans in the large pan and stir to coat well with oil.
+Flip the green beans occasionally, taking out the ones that are charred.

 That’s it!

-To spice it up a little, you can sprinkle some chili flakes or add a splash of chili oil.
-I used a high quality peanut oil to add nutty flavor to the dish.
-If you use a neutral oil such as vegetable oil or avocado oil, you can add a splash of toasted sesame oil or sesame seeds at the end of the cooking.
+For extra spice, sprinkle some chili flakes or use a splash of chili oil.
+I used a high quality peanut oil to add a nutty flavor to the dish.
+If you use a neutral oil, such as avocado or vegetable oil, add a splash of toasted sesame seeds or sesame oil at the end of cooking.

 How to serve garlic green beans